unl-pal/argv-transformer/README.md

 ```

 ### Setting Up the Project
-This project uses gradle to build, compile and run the program.
+This project uses [gradle](https://gradle.org) to build, compile and run the program.
-After cloning the repository run the graddle wrapper with no arguments `./gradlew` to set up the project.
+After cloning the repository run the gradle wrapper with no arguments `./gradlew` to set up the project.
-This will fetch the apporpriate version of Gradle, if needed, as well as all dependencies, and set to build Java 8 compatible code.
+This will fetch the appropriate version of Gradle, if needed, as well as all dependencies, and set to build Java 8 compatible code.

 ## Running the Project
 Run `./gradlew` followed by any of the following tasks to get desired effect.

 ### Clean Tasks
-- `reset` - Resets the program - deletes build, database, suitablePrgms and benchmarks directories
+- `reset` - Resets the program - deletes `build`, `database`, `suitablePrgms` and `benchmarks` directories

 ### Documentation Tasks
-- `javadoc` - Generates Javadocs in the build/docs/javadoc direcotry with
+- `javadoc` - Generates Javadocs in the `build/docs/javadoc` directory with
-  index.html as the entry point.
+  `index.html` as the entry point.
 These docs can be viewed and navigated from
   the browser.

 ### Execution Tasks